Why National Careers Week is essential for schools

-National Careers Week (NCW) – which runs from 4-9 March 2019 – puts the focus on the support that is offered in schools to pupils of all ages, but especially the direction on offer for those leaving education.
+National Careers Week (NCW) – which is an annual event normally falling in the month of March – puts the focus on the support that is offered in schools to pupils of all ages, but especially the direction on offer for those leaving education.

 NCW operates as a not-for-profit organisation that promotes the importance of good careers education and signposting the wealth of options that are available.